SmartTensors/GeoThermalCloud.jl/Brady/notebook/Brady.md

-The accceptable solutions contain 2 and 3 signatures.
+The acceptable solutions contain 2 and 3 signatures.

 #### Post-process NMFk results

 #### Number of signatures

-Plot representing solution quality (fit) and silhouette width (robustness) for different number of sigantures `k`:
+Below is a plot representing solution quality (fit) and silhouette width (robustness) for different numbers of signatures `k`:

 ```julia